SAP-samples/teched2022-DT264/README.md

 The SAP Mobile Start app is your native entry point to SAP’s mobile universe.
 Discover how to set up and configure SAP Mobile Start with SAP S/4HANA and how to add your native apps.
 You will understand all the prerequisites and necessary steps.

 > **NOTE:** *SAP Launchpad Service* is part of the SAP Build portfolio.
-In early 2023, we launch a new experience with the new name **SAP Build Work Zone, Standard**.
+In early 2023, we launch a new experience with the new name **SAP Build Work Zone, standard edition**.
 You can learn more in the [Roadmap Explorer](https://roadmaps.sap.com/board?PRODUCT=73554900100800003081&PRODUCT=73555000100800002781&range=CURRENT-LAST#Q3%202022).
 Please be aware that some screenshots or systems in this Hands-on material might still contain the former name *SAP Launchpad Service*.
 > <p align="center"><img src="./images/sap-build-work-zone.png" width="65%" /></p>

 ## Requirements

 The requirements to follow the exercises in this repository are:

-- SAP BTP Subaccount with SAP Build Work Zone, Standard* entitlement
+- SAP BTP Subaccount with SAP Build Work Zone, standard edition* entitlement
 - Admin access for this subaccount
 - SAP S/4HANA system connected to the SAP BTP Subaccount
 - [Content Exposure](https://help.sap.com/docs/ABAP_PLATFORM_NEW/a7b390faab1140c087b8926571e942b7/360d55bcdea041c3b5cd39680e230398.html?locale=en-US) set up for the SAP S/4HANA system